Humanities Visualization — June 10-18, 2019

-In this week, I want you to focus on making your final project.
-You do not need to read or annotate any pieces this week, nor to work through the exercises that are included in Module 5.
-They are there for you to dip into as you finish your project.
+In this week, I want you to focus on the Capstone Exericse.
+You do not need to read or annotate any pieces this week.
 YOU DO have to write a blog post explaining what you've been up to this week.

 In this module, we will be exploring the nuts and bolts of visualization.
 However, we will also be thinking about what it means to visualize 'data' from a humanities perspective.
 Following Drucker, we're going to imagine what it means to think about our data not as things received (ie. empirically observed) but rather as capta, as things taken/transformed.